Levetiracetam use while Breastfeeding

 Summary of Use during Lactation

 Maternal doses of levetiracetam up to 3500 mg daily produce low levels in milk and would not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
 If levetiracetam is required by the mother, it is not a reason to discontinue breastfeeding.
 However, the infant should be monitored for drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants and when using combinations of anticonvulsants.
 Maternal serum level monitoring and dosage adjustment is advisable in the early postpartum period if the drug was taken throughout pregnancy and breastfeeding.
+Some evidence suggests that levetiracetam might reduce the maternal breastmilk supply in some women.

 In published reports of anticonvulsant use during breastfeeding, most women were taking a combination of anticonvulsants.
 Some other anticonvulsants (e.g., phenytoin, carbamazepine) stimulate the metabolism of other drugs including anticonvulsants, whereas others (e.g., valproic acid) inhibit the metabolism of other drugs.
 Therefore, the relationship of the maternal dosage to the concentration in breastmilk can be quite variable, making calculation of the weight-adjusted percentage of maternal dosage less meaningful than for other drugs in this database.